-When you think of an adventure bike, you might think of those giant, heavy touring bikes that will eat up hours of your ride time.
+When you think of an adventure bike, you might think of those giant, heavy-touring two-wheelers that will eat up hours of your ride time.
 But this isn’t the case for every adventure-ready motorcycle.
 Some models are smaller and lighter than traditional touring bikes, making them great for long-distance travel.
 Yet the question still remains – is an adventure bike good for touring?

-Choosing the correct adventure bike is one of the most crucial decisions you will make during your tour planning process.
-This article is here to help and discuss what features make a good touring bike.
-I’ll also provide some useful bike safety tips while touring so you can have the best experience possible.
+However, choosing the right ADV is one of the most crucial decisions you will make during your tour planning process.
+Luckily, this article is here to help and discuss what features make a good touring bike.
+I’ll also provide some useful motorcycle safety tips while touring so that you can have the best experience possible.

-If you have never heard of an adventure bike, it refers to a type of motorcycle designed to handle both the street and light off-road travel over long distances.
-The basic idea behind an adventure bike is that it combines the stability and comfort of a touring bike with the easy handling of a sporty bike.
+If you have never heard of it before, an adventure bike refers to a type of motorcycle designed to handle both the street and light off-road travel over long distances.
+The basic idea behind an adventure bike is that it combines the stability and comfort of a touring bike with the easy handling of a sport bike.

 On the street, this high capacity, go-anywhere machines provide a comfortable and smooth ride, while their wide tires and adjustable suspensions allow them to handle light off-road travel such as gravel roads or dirt paths.
 In other words, in design, an adventure bike is most similar to a dual sport motorcycle.